Antonin-Winterstein/CRON_Manager/README.md

 CRON Manager is a powerful Discord bot that enables users to effortlessly schedule and automate message sending at customized intervals.
 Thanks to its large number of options, users can conveniently set up recurring messages, ensuring timely and consistent communication.
 Say goodbye to manual reminders and let CRON Manager handle your scheduling needs with ease.

 Is it developed in JavaScript and uses the [Discord.js API](https://discord.js.org/#/).
-It is combined with a [MongoDB](https://www.mongodb.com/) database to store CRONs of every server using the bot.
+It is combined with a [MongoDB](https://www.mongodb.com/) database to store CRONs of every server using the BOT.

 ## Inviting the CRON Manager BOT to your Discord server

-To use my bot, please click on this invitation link and allow the permissions: To do..
+To use my BOT, please click on this invitation link and allow the permissions: To do..

 > WARNING : Permissions of Administrator are needed to interact with the BOT, take care of not giving them to any user if you don't want them to interact with the BOT.